Viper-Dude/elite-dangerous-elite-mining-voiceattack/README.md

 **Note:** Firegroups for Collector and Prospector Limpet Controllers are **not** set automatically by the profile.
 You must set them manually as shown above.

+## Mining - Presets

+This section of the profile provides quick ship configuration presets for different mining situations.
+Instead of manually toggling modules every time, you can use voice commands or keys/hoystick to switch between optimized loadouts.

+### Available Presets
+**Hazardous Mining**
+*Set mining configuration for 3 x haz*
+- Setting firegroup for mining laser's to charlie'
+- Setting firegroup for discovery scanner to golf'
+- Setting firegroup for pulse wave analyser to bravo
+- Setting firegroup for Sub-surface Displacement Missile to foxtrot
+- Setting firegroup for weapons to echo
+- Toggle for cargo scoop to 0
+- Toggle for laser mining extra to 0
+- Timer is set if Toggle for laser mining extra =1
+- Timer for laser mining extra set to 9 seconds
+- Timer for pause set to 4 seconds
+- Timer for cargo scoop set to 8 seconds
+- Toggle for target set to 1
+- Timer for target set to 10 seconds
+- Toggle for Pulsewave set to 0
+- Toggle power settings set to 0

+- **Non Hazardous Mining**
+*Setting mining configuration for 3 x laser's non haz*
+- Setting firegroup for mining laser's to charlie
+- Setting firegroup for discovery scanner to golf
+- Setting firegroup for pulse wave analyser to bravo'
+- Setting firegroup for Sub-surface Displacement Missile to foxtrot'
+- Setting firegroup for weapons to echo'
+- Toggle for cargo scoop to 1'
+- Toggle for laser mining extra to 0'
+- Timer for laser mining extra set to 9 seconds
+- Timer for pause set to 4 seconds
+- Timer for cargo scoop set to 8 seconds
+- Toggle for target set to 1
+- Timer for target set to 10 seconds'
+- Toggle for pulse wave set to 1
+- Toggle power settings set to 1

+###You can easily customize this section to match your own ship builds or preferences.###
+- Add new presets for your own build ships with firegroups
+- Change Firegroups for laser,scanner and weapons (e.g., Setting firegroup for mining laser's to delta).

+### How to Use

+1. Say the command for the preset (for example: `Set mining configuration for 3 x haz ore 3 x haz` or `Set mining configuration for 3 x none haz multiminer or 3 x none haz multiminer`).
+2. VoiceAttack will automatically toggle your ship’s modules to the appropriate configuration.
+3. Switch back and forth at any time depending on the mining site.
+4. On fly changes e.g., say "Set timer for laser mining to 1-50 seconds" this command will change the time duration of laser's firing at the rock. another example is  Say "Set Toggle for cargo scoop to 0- 1", this command will enabel (1) or disable (0) if the cargo scoop should be retracted or not after a duration of time set in the command "Timer for cargo scoop set to * seconds.

+### Customization

+You can easily customize this section to match your own ship builds or preferences.
+- Add new presets for specialized ships (e.g., deep core mining).
+- Change which modules are powered in each preset.
+- Adjust the spoken command phrases to whatever feels most natural to you.

 ---